subash68/eth-balance-tracker/README.md

-eth tracker utility
+# eth tracker utility

 This simple utility tracks account ETH balance and notifies channel in Discord using a discord bot.

-This utility can handle multiple addresses at once.
+This utility can track multiple addresses at once.

 General workflow of various components are listed

 ![here](https://user-images.githubusercontent.com/3907463/173174004-8ee6b255-8acd-4208-9e29-756c65ab78c4.png)

-### API handler
+## API handler
 User/Admin can start the deamon using API endpoint with required input data.

 ```